vatpac-technology/sops/docs/aerodromes/Archerfield.md

 The Standard Assignable level from AF ADC to BN TCU is the lower of `A040` or the `RFL`, any other level must be prior coordinated.

 ### Arrivals/Overfliers
 BN TCU will heads-up coordinate arrivals/overfliers from Class C to AF ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to AF ADC, unless AF ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to AF ADC, unless AF ADC nominates a restriction.
+VFR aircraft require a level readback.

 !!! example
     <span class="hotline">**BN TCU** -> **AF ADC**</span>: "via TVT for the visual approach, UJE"